 Today, every company is looking to take a piece of the MMO pie, but few are successful in drawing the huge player base from the existing dynasties.
 As the years go by, more and more MMO's are being released, and inevitably, the quality of these games are decreasing.
 Developers seeking the quick buck are taking the easy way to draw away the crowds with different themes and worlds, without success.
 The only games that break the mold and take a firm grasp on the population already have many dedicated fans.

-Many of the elements that made World of Warcraft and Everquest popular are overdone, leaving little hope for the future of MMO's.
+Many of the elements that made and Everquest popular are overdone, leaving little hope for the future of MMO's.
 A lack of fresh ideas has been consistently flooding the market with under-par games.
 Sequels and expansions of established titles will likely become the future of the genre.
 Many players are reluctant to leave their work, but are still hungry for fresh gaming experiences.
 The future is never a sure thing, but what remains certain is the need for companionship that will likely drive MMO's to new and exciting heights.

 By Author: Andrew Lattie